rambler-digital-solutions/license-lint/README.md

   Options
     --production    Only lint production dependencies
     --development   Only lint development dependencies
-    --deny          Fail on the first occurrence of the licenses of the deny list --allow         Fail on the first occurrence of the licenses not in the allow list --extends       Use custom configuration file
+    --summary       Output a summary of the license usage --deny          Fail on an occurrence of the licenses of the deny list --allow         Fail on an occurrence of the licenses not in the allow list --extends       Use custom configuration file

   Examples